-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017

-- Salaries and benefits of the Academic, Classified, and Administrative salaries of District employees represented 90.36% of total General Fund expenditures. - As a condition of the passage of the District's \$150 million General Obligation Bond, Measure P, a Citizens' Oversight Committee was formed under Proposition 39 requirements and met quarterly.
-The meetings are generally held at 6:00 pm every quarter during the months of January, April, August, and October at Pasadena City College and are open to the public. - The District provided Federal, State and Local student financial aid to qualifying District students in the amount of approximately \$55.4 million.
-This represents an increase of \$2.0 million from the 2014-2015 fiscal year.
+- Salaries and benefits of the Academic, Classified, and Administrative salaries of District employees represented 91.22% of total General Unrestricted Fund expenditures.
+This represents an increase of 0.9% over prior year percentage of 90.36%. - As a condition of the passage of the District's \$150 million General Obligation Bond, Measure P, a Citizens' Oversight Committee was formed under Proposition 39 requirements and met quarterly.
+The meetings are generally held at 6:00 pm every quarter during the months of January, April, August, and October at Pasadena City College and are open to the public. - The District provided Federal, State and Local student financial aid including fee waivers to qualifying District students in the amount of approximately \$56.2 million.
+This represents an increase of \$.8 million from the 2015-2016 fiscal year.
 This aid is provided through grants, loans, and tuition reductions from the Federal government, State Chancellor's Office, and local funding. - The District's primary funding source is from apportionment received from the State of California.
 The primary basis of this apportionment is the calculation of Full-Time Equivalent Students (FTES).
-During the 2015-2016 fiscal year, total reported FTES were 23,502 as compared to 22,984 in the 2014-2015 fiscal year, an increase of 518 FTES or 2.3%. - As of June 30, 2016, the District reported a liability for its proportionate share of Net Pension Liability (NPL) that reflected a reduction for State pension support provided to the District.
-This is a result of implementation of new GASB Statements No. 68 and No. 71, which requires that the District report its proportionate share of the net pension liabilities, pension expense and deferred inflow and outflow of resources. - The District's Change in Net Position for the current fiscal year of \$6.1 million.
-This is primarily due to one-time funding provided by the State in revenue from State Mandated Costs Reimbursements net of one time expenditure contributions to workman's compensation fund, capital services fund, capital outlay fund, OPEB fund and selfinsurance funds.
+During the 2016-2017 fiscal year, total reported FTES were 23,988 as compared to 23,502 in the 2015-2016 fiscal year, an increase of 486 FTES or 2.0%. - As of June 30, 2017, the District reported a liability for its proportionate share of Net Pension Liability (NPL) that reflected a reduction for State pension support provided to the District.
+This is a result of implementation of new GASB Statements No. 68 and No. 71, which requires that the District report its proportionate share of the net pension liabilities, pension expense and deferred inflow and outflow of resources.

+The District's Change in Net Position for the current fiscal year of \$6.6 million.
+This is primarily due additional one time funding from the State of California due to growth and increase in base funding in fiscal year 2016-2017 and additional income from grants and contracts.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017